DigitalWatergun/old-reminder-app/README.md

 - [x] ~~Add function to validate the req.body before creating/editing reminders~~

 ### Current Research Items
 - [ ] Is it better to have backend API written using req.query or req.body?
-Req.query can test with postmon easier but req.body seems more programmatic
-- [ ] How do you return the runningReminders object as a response to the /list call?